When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Safety Tip

-If you store your hoverboard in a closet, avoid charging it there.
-Charge it in a well-ventilated area to prevent battery overheating.
+Do not charge your hoverboard in a closet or small enclosed space.
+Charge it in a well-ventilated area to keep the battery cool.

 Wheel Size